toddm92/aws/scripts/python/default-vpc/README.md

 <p>
 This Python script attempts to remove those pesky default VPCs in all regions from your AWS account.
 <p>
-* Warning: Deleting the default VPC is a permanent action.
+<b>Warning:</b> Deleting the default VPC is a permanent action.
-* You must contact AWS Support if you want to create a new default VPC.
+You must contact AWS Support if you want to create a new default VPC.

 <b>Requirements:</b>
 <ul>